 You can either look to sell your car in a stand alone sale, or as part exchange towards a new vehicle.

-The main thing to consider here is that the dealer is not going to buy your car as an act of charity.
+The main thing to consider here is that the dealer needs to make a margin.
 They will be looking to sell it on and make a profit.

 Which means the price you are offered will be below the retail value you see on dealer forecourts.

 Exactly how much below will vary from dealer.
 Some will be working on small margins of around 5%, while others will be looking to make up to 25%.

 So make sure you have a good idea of how much your car is worth before visiting the forecourt.

 Tip: Sometimes you may be offered more for your car in a part exchange deal, but make sure the dealer is not just adding the money on to the cost of your new car.

 A common trick is to sell “extras” and “upgrades” that include high profit margins for the dealer.